goblimey/ntripcaster/README.md

 guesses another password,
 tries to connect
 and so on.
-It goes on all day and all night as long as your VPS is running.
-It probably costs the attackers nothing to do this because they are stealing time on somebody else's computer to do it.
+You can see which IP address they are coming in from, but they are probably using somebody else's computer that they've already compromised.

-If you allow connection by user name and password, somebody will eventually make a correct guess and get in.
+If you allow connection by user name and password, it's just a question of time before somebody makes a correct guess and gets in.
 That would be bad.
+They can use your VPS for all sorts of nefarious purposes, for which you could be blamed.

-Prevent this by configuring your VPS to only allow lgins over the network using keys.
+Prevent this by configuring your VPS to refuse logins over the network using a password.
 Consult your VPS supplier about how to do that.
 Keep a safe copy of your keys, otherwise you could lock yourself out as well as the hackers.

-Security sermon over.
+That's the security sermon over.
 Now let's build an NTRIP caster.

-First, install docker on your VPS.
-How you do that depends on which operating system you are running.

-Another small complication.
+## Installing the Caster
 There's a user called root that has special privileges.
 You need them to install things.
 Your VPS supplier may set things up so that you log in